Why Your Team Needs a Real-Time Design Feedback Tool in 2025

-Getting design feedback shouldn’t be the hardest part of the product development process.
-But for many teams, it still is.
 Files get lost in email threads.
-Comments come in late or out of order.
+Comments arrive late or out of order.
 Some people can’t open CAD files at all.
-By the time feedback arrives, it’s too late, and changes take more time and effort.
+When feedback finally shows up, it’s too late, and changes take more time and effort.

 In this article, we’ll look at why real-time feedback matters, how it helps during the design process, and much more.
 Let’s start!